 Here are just some fun photos I found:

-Happy Halloween (Jim Hendricks, bbc.co.uk)
+Happy Halloween (video of Jim Hendricks, bbc.co.uk)

 Ping the Pug (photo credit)